 Overall Rating: * * * *

 The Custom II is a real value in Government model 1911s.
-You could spend over $3000 for a Wilson Combat or save $2100 for a good holster and ammo.
+You could spend more than $3000 for a Wilson Combat or save $2100 for a good holster and ammo.